Have a Whale of a Time…

 Fort Bragg Whale Festival

-The weekend of St. Patrick’s Day brings beer, chowder, wine and more beer to Fort Bragg, along with a host of other fun events.
+The this weekend of March brings beer, chowder, wine and more beer to Fort Bragg, along with a host of other fun events.

 If you fancy a life on the ocean waves, head to Noyo Harbor for a trip to meet the whales that cruise just a few minutes out to sea.
-Safely on land, the Noyo Center for Marine Science will be showing off their whale skeleton and on March 17, pair your whale viewing with a local wine from 1 to 4PM.
+Safely on land, the Noyo Center for Marine Science will be showing off their whale skeleton as well as other great marine exhibits.

 Be Sure to Wave Back!